outaTiME/applause/README.md

 If set to `true`, we preserve the `prefix` in target.

-> This only applies for simple variable lookup mechanism and `patterns.replacement` is an string.
+> This only applies for simple variable lookup mechanism and when `patterns.replacement` is a string.

 #### delimiter
 Type: `String`